StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-sequencing.md

 ## Library preparation

-1. Mix the DNA by flicking the tube and spinning down briefly in a centrifuge, e.g. at 10 sec at 8000rpm (use the "short" button on your centrifuge if available)
+1. Mix the DNA by flicking the tube and spinning down briefly in a centrifuge, e.g. at 10 sec at 8000 RPM (use the "short" button on your centrifuge if available)
 2. Prepare the sequencing kit
     1. Thaw to room temperature
     2. Briefly spin down each reagent